Back to case studies

 Why Sandbox + AI Browser (Instead of Traditional Automation)

-Traditional browser automation often fails when the UI changes or when exceptions appear.
+Traditional browser automation can become brittle when UI changes or exception paths multiply.
 Recruiting operations are particularly prone to these edge cases.
 The sandboxed AI browser pattern solves two problems simultaneously:

-- Security & governance: the sandbox isolates the execution environment and supports safer rollout of agent capabilities.
-[3]
+• Security & governance: the sandbox isolates the execution environment and supports safer rollout of agent capabilities.
+This is conceptually similar to remote browser isolation approaches [3], adapted here for server-side AI agent execution rather than end-user device protection.

 Results